robertthiesmeier/biomarker/README.md

-# Systematically missing biomarker values in clinical trials
-Bivariate meta-analysis and Multiple imputation for missing biomarker values
+# Comparing bivariate meta-analysis and multiple imputation for systematically missing data